Richmond William Hullett: Education

 Hullett was sent to Rossall boarding school in Lancashire England.
 At Rossall he was an exceptional student particularly in mathematics.
 He won a scholarship to enter Trinity College Cambridge to study maths.
 He entered Trinity College Cambridge in 1863 and graduated in 1866 as 31st Wrangler, taking a first-class honours degree in the mathematical Tripos.

 Academic career

 Following his graduation from Cambridge University, Hullett secured a teaching post as assistant master at the Puritan Felsted School in Essex, England.
 During Hullett's time there as assistant master, Hullett began to show interest in his two lifelong diversified passions; language and botany.
 Hullett left Felsted Grammar School in 1871 to take up a new senior post as principal of Raffles Institution in Singapore.

 Hullett became the longest serving (1871–1906) headmaster of Raffles Institution and the Hullett Memorial Library, the Hullett house in the house system, as well as the Hullett block in the Raffles Institution Boarding Complex, are all named in honour of him.

 In 1906, Hullet retired as principal of the Raffles Institution and became inspector of schools in the Straits settlement and director of public instruction in Singapore.
+He was succeeded in this post by Charles McGowan Phillips.